LifeArc/py_perceptabat_cv/README.md

 * Set logp_train to specify .PCD training file for logP prediction.
 NOTE training from CLI is currently disabled as the feature has not been properly tested yet.

 ## Authors
 * This script was written by **Aretas Gaspariunas** (aretas.gaspariunas@lifearc.org or aretasgasp@gmail.com).
+Have a question?
+You can always ask and I can always ignore.

-todo: add argparse for CLI argument passing, add unit tests, pka training, test logp training
+todo: add argparse for CLI argument parsing, add unit tests, pka training, test logp training, add Windows support